reduxjs/redux/docs/tutorials/essentials/part-1-overview-concepts.md

 This is called _mutating_ the object or array.
 It's the same object or array reference in memory, but now the contents inside the object have changed.

-**In order to update values immutable, your code must make _copies_ of existing objects/arrays, and then modify the copies**.
+**In order to update values immutably, your code must make _copies_ of existing objects/arrays, and then modify the copies**.

 We can do this by hand using JavaScript's array/object spread operators, as well as array methods that return new copies of the array instead of mutating the original array.